Summary

 Board of Directors

-OSU Alumni Association Board of Directors - Corvallis, Oregon, Sep 2021 to present
+OSU Alumni Association Board of Directors - Corvallis, Oregon, Sep 2021 to May 2024

 The OSU Alumni Association is a non-profit 501c3 organization that is led by a board of directors.
 This volunteer board upholds the alumni association’s mission to inspire a lifelong connection for alumni, students and friends through learning, advocacy and community.
 Their goals are to deepen, broaden and improve the engagement with students and recent alumni as well as communicate the impact of alumni and of OSU on the world.